Applied Behavior Analysis (ABA)

 - Decrease problem behaviors, such as self-injury or outbursts

-We offer home-based and group ABA services in our clinics, as well as center-based services.
+We offer in-home and center-based ABA services in both one-to-one and group settings.
 Our ABA services can be provided at a client’s home, school, or in the community depending on the needs of the client.

 We use a formal assessment methodology to guide the development of a client’s behavior program.
 This assessment occurs before treatment begins and is ongoing throughout the client’s program to determine treatment effectiveness and whether the client’s goals are being met.

-ABA services offered include home-based, one-on-one ABA services; Parent Education services; and Group ABA services where two or more clients meet with one or more behavior analysts to improve their cognitive and social skills.
+- Group – Two or more clients meet with one or more behavior analysts to improve their cognitive and social skills.

 Parent and Family Involvement